magoyette/.emacs.d/README.md

 #### doctoc

-doctoc is a JavaScript library used to generate the table of contents of a markdown file.
+doctoc is a JavaScript library used to generate the table of contents of a Markdown file.

 doctoc can be installed with npm.
 ```